openedx/docs.openedx.org/source/documentors/concepts/content_types.rst

 - **Make connections to other things**, even to things outside the immediate topic, if that helps to clarify the subject you are explaining.
 - Provide **background and context** in your explanation: explain why things are so.
-- **Concept guides are about a topic.** You should be able to place an implicit (or even explicit) about before each title—for example, “(About) Instructional Design.”
+- **Concept guides are about a topic.** You should be able to place an implicit (or even explicit) *"About"* before each title—for example, “(About) Instructional Design.”
 Also, concept document names should use nouns or noun phrases that indicate theoretical or conceptual topics.

 Criteria of a Concept Document:
 ===============================